haustre/eurobot-hauptsteuerung/docs/libraries.rst

 This module contains classes used to control hardware.
 It is used on the robot and on the computer.

-* :py:class:`libraries.ethernet` allows the communication between the robot and the computer over tcp.
+* The :ref:`ethernet-module` allows the communication between the robot and the computer over tcp.
-* :py:class:`libraries.can` is used to send CAN messages and it contains information over the messages that are used to display them on the computer.
+* The :ref:`can-module` is used to send CAN messages and it contains information over the messages that are used to display them on the computer.
-* :py:class:`libraries.speak` allows to give out a text over loudspeaker on both the robot and the computer.
+* The :ref:`speak-module` allows to give out a text over loudspeaker on both the robot and the computer.

 Submodules
 ==========

+.. _can-module:

 libraries.can module
 --------------------